The goal of automating UI testing is to speed up the software release process and help developers catch front-end bugs sooner and fix them faster.

 In recent years, codeless test automation tools that automatically generate test scripts have become available so that non-technical employees can write tests too.
 While this helps to a degree, the software still just generates code—which doesn’t actually solve any of the problems mentioned above.

 Rainforest QA is an automated UI testing tool that solves all three of these issues with a no-code interface that creates tests to mimic how real human users navigate through your app.
+(Talk to us about setting up a Rainforest plan that fits your needs.)

 In this post, we’ll dig into why testing the underlying code isn’t reliable and explain why testing the visual layer of your app is the only way to have complete confidence in the accuracy of your UI testing results.